 This eggless pancakes recipe as written is a great high protein breakfast for vegetarians who don’t want eggs for breakfast, and can easily be modified to fit a variety of other special diets:

-- To make these into vegan protein pancakes, select a protein powder that is vegan-friendly.
+- To make these into vegan protein pancakes, select a vegan protein powder.

 - Similarly, to make this into a dairy free protein pancakes recipe, select a protein powder that meets this requirement.